prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 ???

-- Bulk of changes I made revolves around the following 3 things:
+- The bulk of changes revolve around 3 things:

-   1. how `lwb`'s are issued to disk
+   1. changing how ZIL blocks are issued to disk...

-   2. how flush commands are sent to the disks
+   2. changing when the flush commands are sent...

-   3. how waiting threads are notified
+   3. and changing how we notify waiting threads.

-- Previously, this was a mostly a sequential 3 step process...
+- Previously, this was a sequential 3 step process...

 ---